Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 is Florence worth visiting - it is when you see the duomo with it's white, red and green marble

 Climbing Giotto’s bell tower is one of the best things to do in Florence, all 414 steps.
 But the view is worth it!
-Not only will you see the Piazza del Duomo, but you will see beyond to the countryside.
+Not only will you see the Piazza del Duomo, but you will see beyond the countryside.

 One of the things that makes Florence such a vibrant and engaging city is its lively piazzas or public squares.
 These bustling squares are where locals and visitors alike come to relax, socialize, and soak up the atmosphere of the city.

 One of the most famous piazzas in Florence is the Piazza della Signoria, which has been the political heart of the city since the 14th century.
-This square is home to the Palazzo Vecchio, as well as a number of impressive sculptures, including a replica of Michelangelo’s David.
+This square is home to the Palazzo Vecchio, as well as many impressive sculptures, including a replica of Michelangelo’s David.

 The grand Piazza della Signoria is home to Palazzo Vecchio, the loggia of outdoor statues and sculptures, and the Fountain of Neptune.